Celebrities

 O'Hara is the first woman in history to win a posthumous SAG Actor Award.

-Rogen gave an emotional speech, in which he noted that she would have been honoured to receive the award from her fellow performers.
+Rogen gave an emotional speech, noting that she would have been honoured to receive the award from her fellow performers.

 He also remembered that she was "generous, kind and ferocious while never minimising her own talents".